[Moderate revision–posted 3/12/18 (replaces 7/21/15 edition)]

 (2) Request clarification of invoiced charges that appear unusual, excessive, or questionable.

-(3) If the subaward terms permit, request detailed justification and/or documentation to verify the allowability of cost.
+(3) Request detailed justification and/or documentation to verify the allowability of cost as required/needed.

 (4) Consider conducting on-site visits or audits to evaluate the appropriateness of the subrecipient's systems, processes, and charges.